fferegrino/vuelax-crf/README.md

 ## POS Tagging

+Our algorithm needs more than the tokens themselves to be more reliable; We can add [part of speech](https://en.wikipedia.org/wiki/Part_of_speech) as a feature.

 To perform the Part-Of-Speech tagging, we'll be using the [Stanford POS Tagger](https://nlp.stanford.edu/software/tagger.shtml); this tagger (or at least the interface to it) is available to use through Python's NLTK library; however, we need to download some models from the [Stanford's download page](https://nlp.stanford.edu/software/tagger.shtml#Download).
 In our case, since we are working with spanish, we should download the full model under the *"2017-06-09 new Spanish and French UD models"* subtitle.

 Once downloaded, it is necessary to unzip it and keep track of where the files end up being.
 You could execute: